kelpoon/Gradebook_Jana-Rator/README.md

 `Gradebook Jana-Rator` is an automated system that reads highlighted rubrics and writes a score based off the rubric into Google Sheets.

+> **Warning**
+> The program will install a folder, change a spreadsheet, and automatically install mutliple dependencies

 # Current Features

 1. Downloads all files in a selected Google Drive folder as docx files into your libary